This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Next, I glued together three of the single pieces to make wings.
+Next, I glued together three of the single pieces to make wings for the owl valentine box.
 What’s an owl without wings, right?

 You’ll also want a small orange triangle for nose.

-I’d noticed a few white spaces in my owl so I cut apart a couple more of the spare pieces and stuffed them in where they were needed.
+I’d noticed a few white spaces in my owl valentine box so I cut apart a couple more of the spare pieces and stuffed them in where they were needed.

 How cute did this turn out?!
 It’s now tied with my Monster Book Of Monsters valentine box for my all time favorite box.